sdnfv/openNetVM/docs/Install.md

     echo export ONVM_NUM_HUGEPAGES=1024 >> ~/.bashrc
     ```

     ONVM_NIC_PCI is a variable that specifies NIC ports to be bound to DPDK.
 If ONVM_NIC_PCI is not specified, the default action is to bind all non-active 10G NIC ports to DPDK.
+Note must be taken regarding the device numbers as you may need to tailor them to your hardware.
     ```sh
     export ONVM_NIC_PCI=" 07:00.0 07:00.1 "
     ```